 Three criteria will determine whether or not an action constitutes sexual harassment:

-- If submission to the conduct is either an explicit or implicit term or condition of employment or student admission
+- If submission to the conduct is either an explicit or implicit term or condition of employment or student admission.

-- If submission to or rejection of the conduct is used as a basis for an employment decision or student evaluation that affects the person who rejects or submits to the conduct
+- If submission to or rejection of the conduct is used as a basis for an employment decision or student evaluation that affects the person who rejects or submits to the conduct.

 Consenting romantic and sexual relationships are in conflict with the relationship of authority that exists between a faculty member and his or her student and between a supervisor and his or her employee, and thus are viewed as damaging to the university environment.

 Under conditions in which a relationship of authority exists between married individuals, a similar case for preferential treatment could be made.
-For these individuals, the nepotism rules are in force, as described in the Regents' Rules and Regulations, Part I, Chapter III, Section 5.
-Complaints lodged about consensual relationships by nonparticipating individuals will be treated as third-party sexual harassment complaints.
+For these individuals, the nepotism rules are in force, as described in the Regents' Rules and Regulations, Rule 3, Section 30106.